mieweb/docs/content/functions/system-administration/security/my-settings.md

 * Use Datavis in Meds/Agy: If set to Disabled, the Medications/Allergies stand alone chart tab displays the legacy version of the meds/allergies listings.
 If Enabled, the listing of Medications & Allergies in the stand alone Medications/Allergies chart tab will be listed and can be worked on in a datavis format.
 * Use DataVis in E-Sign: By default, the preference is set to Disabled which displays the Pending Reviews  in the legacy list view within the E-sign functionality.
 If Enabled, the ‘Pending Reviews' tab of e-sign will be listed in a datavis and can be worked on in a datavis format.
 * Use Legacy Report Page: By default, the preference is set to Disabled which displays the new report page.
 If Enabled, the legacy report page will be displayed instead of the new report page.
+* Use Medication Quick Notes: By default, the preference is set to Disabled.
+When enabled, the encounter presenting medications will display in a reconciled list with the subsections as<strong> ‘</strong>Unknown', ‘Taking', ‘Not Taking/PRN' or ‘Discontinued'.
+Available in RC202409 and newer only.
+* User Do Not Expire: By default, the preference is set to Disabled.
+When enabled, providers are allowed to mark a prescription as ‘Do Not Expire' in order to prevent the prescription from expiring.
+Available in RC202409 and newer only.

 ### E-Chart